Best cheap cycling glasses 2026: Look good without breaking the bank

 What lens colour do I need?

 Each brand will have different colours for different conditions, so it's not as simple as red=sunny.
-Check the individual model details, but as a general rule red and gold mirrored lenses are the darkest, for the sunniest days, grey lenses are more all-purpose, and orange-tinted lenses are better in low light.
+Check the individual model details, but as a general rule, red and gold mirrored lenses are the darkest, for the sunniest days, grey lenses are more all-purpose, and orange-tinted lenses are better in low light.

-Many modern lenses, even at the budget level, combine an orange base tint with a less transmissive mirror coating to contrast darker lenses and make them more useable over a wider range of conditions.
+Many modern lenses, even at the budget level, combine an orange base tint with a less transmissive mirror coating to contrast darker lenses and make them more usable over a wider range of conditions.

 Why are cycling glasses so big?

-The bigger the lens the greater your field of view is, to put it simply.
-Once you've tried a whopping lens for riding it's hard to go back, and you'll start to notice when frames or lens edges sit in your eyeline.
+The bigger the lens, the greater your field of view is, to put it simply.
+Once you've tried a whopping lens for riding, it's hard to go back, and you'll start to notice when frames or lens edges sit in your eyeline.

 The larger lens also means that wind is less likely to bother your eyes, which comes in really handy when you're speeding down a descent - you don't want watery eyes there, that's for sure.

-Be aware, if you have a small face (like I do) then bog-standard glasses are more likely to start to foul on the brim of your helmet, which can be really annoying.
+Be aware, if you have a small face (like I do), then bog-standard glasses are more likely to start to foul on the brim of your helmet, which can be really annoying.

-How do we test cheap cycling glasses?
+How we test cheap cycling glasses?

 I'm lucky in that, as well as having a slew of cheap options to test comparatively, I also have a whole host of more premium options to compare against.
-Fit, field of view, and comfort are my main priorities, and so making sure these all play nicely with my face, as well as my helmets is a key part of testing.
+Fit, field of view, and comfort are my main priorities, and so making sure these all play nicely with my face, as well as my helmets, is a key part of testing.

 We have a structured scoring system we use, which you can read more about in our post on how we test.